mendix/docs-site-test/content/en/docs/releasenotes/developer-portal/_index.md

 * The arrival of [Git support](/refguide/branch-line-manager-dialog/#byo-server-app) means that a new version of the [Platform SDK](/apidocs-mxsdk/mxsdk/) is in order.
 We made some changes to the Developer Portal to accommodate this new version, which is currently being tested and will be published soon.
 * We introduced a new version of the [Feedback API](/apidocs-mxsdk/apidocs/feedback-api/) that will be used by a new generation of [Feedback widgets](/appstore/widgets/mendix-feedback/) coming to the Marketplace soon.
 * Until now, you were not able to delete or deactivate an app if it was still deployed to an environment, regardless of whether it was a licensed environment or a sandbox for a Free App.
 We changed this behavior so that the only check is on whether the environment is licensed.
-A consequence of this change is that the cloud icon on the app tiles on the  page is only displayed if your app is deployed to a licensed node.
+A consequence of this change is that the cloud icon on the app tiles on the [My Apps](/developerportal/#my-apps) page is only displayed if your app is deployed to a licensed node.

 ### November 4th, 2021